es2681/NYC_Tree_Census/README.md

 ## Results
 ### Number of Trees per Borough
 As indicated below, there are 652,168 documented live trees in NYC.
-Queens is the borough with the largest number of live trees, with a total of 237,970 trees, while Manhattan has the fewest number of trees with 62,427 trees.
+Queens is the borough with the largest number of live trees, totaling 237,970 trees, while Manhattan has the fewest number of trees with 62,427 trees.

 | Borough     | Number of Trees |
 | ---      | ---       |